 Pended and Denial

 If MHCP is unable to approve the initial application due to incomplete enrollment application, you will receive a Request for More Information (RFMI) letter via US postal mail.
-The RFMI will allow you 60 days from the date on the letter to submit the requested information to Provider Enrollment.
-If Provider Enrollment does not receive the information by the due date, MHCP will deny your application.
+The RFMI will allow you 60 days from the date on the letter to submit the requested information to Provider Eligibility and Compliance.
+If Provider Eligibility and Compliance does not receive the information by the due date, MHCP will deny your application.

 If some information is received but MHCP is unable to approve because other information is still missing or incomplete, MHCP will send a second RFMI and allow the provider an additional 30 days to submit the missing or incomplete information.
 If information is still missing or incomplete after the 30 day due date, MHCP will deny the application.